solodev/cloud-documentation/src/Organizations/index.md

 - From the organization dashboard, click Settings.
 - Click Profile in the Settings dashboard or click the pencil icon in the Organization profile card.
-- In the circle about the Organization Image label, click Replace image.
+- In the Organization Image label, click Replace image.
 - The user is prompted to select an image from Finder/Explorer.
 - Select the image and click Open.
 - Once the image is uploaded, the user receives a confirmation in the lower left hand corner of the screen and the image replaces the default placeholder.